colbyfayock/colbyfayock.com/src/_posts/what-is-linting-and-how-can-it-save-you-time.md

 ## So how do I actually get started?

-Even though there are linters for most if not all other mainstream languages, for the purpose of this post, I’m going to focus on Javascript.
+Even though there are linters for most, if not all, other mainstream languages, for the purpose of this post, I’m going to focus on Javascript.
 The same principles apply, but the tooling may be a bit different.

-I’m going to run through some installation examples for a React app.
+I’m going to run through how you can get set up for basic linting in a React app.
 You can easily follow along by spinning up your own React app or using my [Gatsby](https://www.gatsbyjs.org/) starter: https://github.com/colbyfayock/gatsby-starter-sass#starting-from-scratch

 ### Your Linter

 To get started, we first need a linter.
-Probably the most popular in the Javascript world is [ESLint](https://eslint.org/).
-Your linter will actually be what provides the engine for defining rules and parsing your files to test against.
-ESLint is available as an [npm package](https://www.npmjs.com/package/eslint) by itself and [once installed](https://eslint.org/docs/user-guide/getting-started), it out of the box allows you to set up a basic configuration file and hit the ground running with some command line tools.
+[Probably the most popular](https://trends.google.com/trends/explore?geo=US&q=eslint,jshint,jslint) in the Javascript world is [ESLint](https://eslint.org/).
+Your linter will actually be the engine for defining rules and parsing your files to test against.
+ESLint is available as an [npm package](https://www.npmjs.com/package/eslint) by itself and [once installed](https://eslint.org/docs/user-guide/getting-started), out of the box it allows you to set up a basic configuration file and hit the ground running with some command line tools.

 Let’s first add our ESLint dependency: